homes32/pebakery-docs/Commands/Branch/Loop.md

 ### Example 2

 We can also use Loop to quickly process a large number of interface controls.
 In the following example we have 10 input boxes representing file extensions we want to register.
-Instead of writing 10 `If,xxx,Equal,True,Run,%PluginFile%,Process-Ext,xxx` statements we can do the same amount of work using only 2 lines of code.
-If we want to add more interface controls we only need create the control and increase our counter, making for a very small, fast plugin.
+Instead of writing 10 `If,xxx,Equal,True,Run,%ScriptFile%,Process-Ext,xxx` statements we can do the same amount of work using only 2 lines of code.
+If we want to add more interface controls we only need create the control and increase our counter, making for a very small, fast script.

 ```pebakery
 [main]